Sometimes the company you work for is bought out by another company and your employer changes as a result.

 Our Employment team can advise on:

-- whether TUPE apples to the acquisition of your employer
+- whether TUPE applies to the acquisition of your employer

 - whether you have been properly informed and consulted with about the changes